AugurProject/augur/README.md

 # Augur App

 Augur App is a lightweight Electron app that bundles the [Augur UI](https://github.com/AugurProject/augur) and [Augur Node](https://github.com/AugurProject/augur-node) together and deploys them locally to your machine.
 The Augur UI is a reference client used to interact with the Augur protocols core smart contracts on the Ethereum blockchain.
-Augur Node is a locally ran database that parses the Ethereum blockchain for logs relevant to Augur, and serves the respective data to the Augur UI.
+Augur Node is a locally-run program that scans the Ethereum blockchain for event logs relevant to Augur, stores them in a database, and serves the respective data to the Augur UI.

 ## Install